-Tests:
+Test:

-- To ensure that all students are treated equally and given the same time to prepare for the exam, no makeup will be provided for any test missed. - If you know you are going to miss a test, you can request an advance test given 1 week prior to the normally scheduled time for the exam, with the understanding that any curve applied to the test taken at the official test time will not apply to the advance test, since the content of that test will be unique. - Tests are on-campus
+- To ensure that all students are treated equally and given the same time to prepare for the exam, no makeup will be provided for any test missed. - If you know you are going to miss the test, you can request an advance test given 1 week prior to the normally scheduled time for the exam, with the understanding that any curve applied to the test taken at the official test time will not apply to the advance test, since the content of that test will be unique. - The test is on-campus - The test is open-book, open-notes, calculators allowed.